TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/bundles/classic.md

   "custom_middleware_bundle": "bundle-latest.zip"
 }
 ```

+With the configuration given in the example above, calls to the API will invoke the custom plugins defined in the `manifest.json` file contained within `bundle-latest.zip` uploaded to your remote webserver, e.g. `http://your-example-plugin-server.com/plugins`.

 Tyk Gateway should be configured for downloading plugin bundles from a secured web server.
 Please consult the [plugin bundles]({{< ref "/plugins/how-to-serve-plugins/plugin-bundles" >}}) documentation for further details.